 IV.
 The reaction of Divine Wrath (1:18d)

-In verse 20, Paul says that everyone on the planet is “without excuse,” concerning the existence of God.
+Paul says that everyone is “without excuse” (verse 20) concerning His existence.
 No one gets an exemption in their accountability to God, because He has clearly made Himself known to all.
-The fact of the existence of God and something of His character has been made evident to every person on planet earth.
+The fact of the existence of God – and something of His character – has been made evident to every person.
 Not everyone knows the way to God, because that is only found in the gospel of Jesus Christ.
 Not everyone hears the gospel.
 But everyone knows that God exists.
 But tragically, everyone, because of the depravity of their heart, is trying to suppress the truth about His existence.
-Verse 18 says, they “suppress the truth in unrighteousness.”
-The “truth” refers to the truth about God, what He has made known about Himself to man.
+They “suppress the truth in unrighteousness” (verse 18).
+The “truth” refers to the truth about the existence and attributes of God that He has made known about Himself to man.

-The greatest sin is rejecting the greatest revelation of truth concerning God Himself.
-When God is intentionally refused, everything comes spiraling out of this.
-This is far worse than even the sin of immorality.
-It is far worse than the homosexuality, and the lesbianism, and all of the rest of the licentious sin.
-In Romans 2:8, Paul writes, “But to those who are selfishly ambitious and do not obey the truth, but obey unrighteousness, wrath and indignation” await them.
-This awaits those who are just living for themself.
-Those worshipping at the shrine of the unholy trinity: me, myself, and I.
+The greatest sin is rejecting the greatest revelation of truth concerning the existence of God Himself.
+When God is repeatedly refused, that life comes spiraling down into judgment.
+This rejection of the knowledge of God is far worse than even the sin of immorality.
+It is far worse than the homosexuality, lesbianism, and the rest of the licentious sins mentioned in this chapter.
+Paul writes, “But to those who are selfishly ambitious and do not obey the truth, but obey unrighteousness, wrath and indignation” (Romans 2:8) await them.
+This awaits those who are myopically living for themself.
+These worship at the shrine of the unholy trinity: me, myself, and I.